lossanna/RestoreNet/data/raw/README_rawdata.md

 - `-species#` indicates the CSV is an intermediate step in curating a complete species list.
 Numbers correspond to edited files
 - `output-` indicates the CSV was written from R. Numbers correspond to edited files, and sequentially mark workflow.
 - `edited-` indicates the corresponding CSV written from R was manually edited.
-- `xlsx_` indicates the species list includes only codes from  `master-species_native.xlsx`.
+- `xlsx_` indicates the species list includes only codes from  `master-species_native.xlsx`, with unknowns removed.
 - `_native-lifeform-duration` indicates if the respective columns are present in the species list.

 # Directory
 `edited-species1_subplot-codes-missing.csv`
 - List of codes included in the subplot data (`AllSubplotData` tab of `Master.xlsx`), but are missing from the the original master species list (`master-species_native.xlsx`).
-- Manually added name, native status, duration, and lifeform.
+- Manually edited to add plant name, duration, and lifeform based on USDA Plants.
--
+- Not divided by location dependence, but ones that will be location-dependent (unknowns) have sites added to the name.

 `edited-species2_xlsx_lifeform-na.csv`
 - List of species originally without lifeform information.
 Subset of codes is taken only codes from the `master-species_native.xlsx`
 	- Lifeform information would have come from `AllSubplotData` tab from `Master.xlsx`.